quintel/etdataset-public/documentation/testing_locally.md

 ## Getting started with testing

 1. Import all relevant files in the `data/country/year/output` folders of ETDataset in ETSource.
-This can be done by running `bundle exec rake import`, or `rake import DATASET=nl` in ETSource.
+This can be done by running `bundle exec rake import`, or `bundle exec rake import DATASET=nl` in ETSource.
 Replace `nl` with the country you want to import.

 ## Testing with Atlas